 - Why did the City issue debt related to properties in this area, and what is the City’s current debt obligation related to the properties?

-- What percent of the yearly NID assessments were paid by the property owners in 2016?
+- What percent of the yearly NID assessments were paid by property owners in 2018?

-- What is the City’s strategy to cover the debt obligation in the event of assessment delinquencies?
+- What is the City’s strategy to cover outstanding NID delinquencies?

 - Will the City consider apartments or other multi-family housing in this area?